FIU-Nederland: how to file unusual transaction reports (goAML)

 FIU-Nederland is the Dutch financial-intelligence unit.
 It is administratively independent and operates under the Ministry of Justice and Security.
 Its mandate sits in the Wet ter voorkoming van witwassen en financieren van terrorisme (Wwft) — the Dutch transposition of the EU AML directives — and the Sanctiewet 1977.

 FIU-Nederland is the receiving authority for unusual-transaction reports filed by obligated subjects.
 Supervision of compliance is split: DNB supervises credit institutions, EMIs, PIs, investment firms and life insurers; AFM supervises certain investment-services firms; the Bureau Financieel Toezicht (BFT) supervises notaries, lawyers and accountants.
-FIU-Nederland itself does not supervise.
+FIU-Nederland itself does not supervise — it receives, analyses and disseminates.

 2. Who must file